brneuman/SAP-ABAP-Utilities/README.md

 #### Tips

-To use the *APPEND* method like old version as a PERFORM like, include the macro below in your code:
+To use the *APPEND* method like old version as a PERFORM, and to turn your code more readable, just include the macro below in your code:

-OBS: Using macro isn`t allow you to call methods that returns a value of importing parameter *IM_NAM* or *IM_VAL*.
+OBS: Macro usage does not allow you to call methods that returns value at importing parameters, like *IM_NAM* or *IM_VAL*.
 Use the conventional *APPEND* method call to do it with this approarch.

 ##### Macro Declaration:
 ```